course-dprep/team-project-team2/README.md

-> **Important:** This is a template repository to help you set up your team project.
->
-> You are free to modify it based on your needs.
-For example, if your data is downloaded using *multiple* scripts instead of a single one (as shown in `\data\`), structure the code accordingly.
-The same applies to all other starter files—adapt or remove them as needed.
->
-> Feel free to delete this text.

 # Impact of Computer-Generated Animation on IMDb Ratings Over Time
 *Describe the purpose of this project*

 ## Research Question

 -   To what extent does a movie’s release year influence the average user rating?
-And does this relationship differ between animated and non-animated films?
+-   Does this relationship differ between animated and non-animated films?

 ## Hypothesis